Chesapeake, Virginia: History

 On November 22, 2022, a mass shooting occurred in a Walmart off of Battlefield Boulevard in Chesapeake.
 Seven people were killed, including the gunman who committed suicide, and four others were injured.

 Geography

 Chesapeake is located at 36°46′2″N 76°17′14″W (36.767398, -76.287405).

 According to the United States Census Bureau, the city has a total area of 351 sqmi, of which 341 sqmi is land and 10 sqmi (2.9%) is water.

 The northeastern part of the Great Dismal Swamp is located in Chesapeake.

-Diverse environment
+Environment

 Chesapeake is one of the larger cities in Virginia and the nation in terms of land area.
 This poses challenges to city leaders in supporting infrastructure to serve this area.
 In addition, the city has many historically and geographically distinct communities.
 City leaders are faced with conflicts between development of residential, commercial and industrial areas and preservation of virgin forest and wetlands.
 Within the city limits in the southwestern section is a large portion of the Great Dismal Swamp.